fix8mt/conjure_enum/README.md

 static constexpr std::array<std::tuple<std::string_view, std::string_view>, std::size_t> enum_scoped_entries;
 ```
 This static member is generated for your type.
 It is a `std::array` of a tuple of `std::string_view` pairs.
 It contains pairs of scoped and their unscoped string version.
-This array is sorted by scoped name.
+This array is sorted by unscoped name.
 For unscoped enums, these are identical.
 ```c++
 for(const auto [a, b] : conjure_enum<component>::enum_scoped_entries)